How is my evidence verified?

 - must be able to confirm that it’s a true and accurate record.

-Employment letters and job descriptions can be verified by someone in Human Resources or Medical Staffing at the hospital the evidence relates to.
+Employment letters and job descriptions can be verified by someone in Human Resources or Medical Staffing at the hospital the evidence relates to, but this can also be done by a consultant.

 Pro-formas can only be signed off by one verifier so if you’re asking someone in HR or Medical Staffing to verify some of your evidence, they will need to complete a separate pro-forma for the evidence they’re verifying.

-We often have to return documents to applicants because they’ve not been verified by an appropriate person.
+We often have to return documents to applicants because they have not provided pro-formas or they have not been verified by an appropriate person.
 Evidence can’t be verified by:

 - a solicitor